 BUILding partnerships in...

-In both parts of Asia students actually build professional relationships for Dutch companies that want to do business in that part of the world.
-In fact, the students do explorative work on location for the companies that intend to do business in or with Asia.
+Students learn to actually build professional relationships for Dutch companies that want to do business in this part of the world.
+In fact, the students do exploratory work on location for the companies that intend to do business in or with Asia.
 On their return, students report back to the company with an advisory report that includes business contacts and other valuable information needed to set up sustainable partnerships in Asia.

-For more information you can contact the minor coordinator Claudio Perotti.
+For more information you are warmly invited to contact the Programme Manager Claudio Perotti.